 We simply must look at these issues through the 4-quadrant lens.
 As we've heard time and time again, anything less is partial, narrow, and fragmented....and there's already too much fragmentation in the world.
 That's what got us here.
 It won't get us out.

 None of this guarantees that any of us will survive through what is coming.
-People don't want to hear that millions perhaps billions of people could die.
+People don't want to hear that billions of people could die.
 Guess what?
-Millions are already dying and what do you need to see that will convince you that we don't have the capacity - energy and finances - to stop what is already happening?
+Millions are already dying and what do you need to see that will convince you that we don't have the capacity - energy and finances - or the political will to stop what is already happening?
 Collapse cannot be talked about in future tense, it's already happening.